CarmineOptions/carmine-protocol/README.md

 # Carmine Protocol

-Carmine options protocol
+This repository contains the smart contracts for the Carmine Protocol, developed by Carmine Finance s.r.o.

-Options AMM that allows any user to buy and sell options at a fair price.
+The Protocol allows any user to buy and sell options at a fair price.

-For crypto funds, traders and investors who need to hedge their portfolios or trade options, this options AMM will provide a possibility to do so.
-Different from competitors, this AMM allows for selling specific options directly.

 ## Current State

-We have an early alpha up and running on testnet, see below for addresses.
-We don't have a working frontend yet.
+We are live on [testnet](https://app.carmine.finance)!

 ## Documentation